sihrc/CollectiveMotion/README.txt

     The first step of using this package is to fully understand the structure of the code.
 There are several classes implemented in this package.
-There are "scaffolding" classes inside scaffold.py that hold the general structure for all the "tasks" (image proc- essing/detection/tracking/analysis/etc) and how each of them run/depend on one another.
+There are "scaffolding" classes inside scaffold.py that hold the general structure for all the "tasks" (image processing/detection/tracking/analysis/etc) and how each of them run/depend on one another.
 These are like the templates for any new classes in the future.
 Knowing this, there shouldn't be much to edit under scaffold.py itself; it would be best to just leave this file alone.